The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 They own it.

-But that's that that's kind of dangerous.
+But that's kind of dangerous.

-I mean, this this global war on terror is going on, whether John Edwards recognizes it or not.
+I mean, this global war on terror is going on, whether John Edwards recognizes it or not.

-And then finally, Mrs. Clinton was asked in a campaign trail uh reporters you vote you fund the war Without a plan to bring the troops home.
+Reporter says, you fund the war without a plan to bring the troops home.

 Today we're talking about this very important immigration issue.